google/ExoPlayer/docs/hello-world.md

 * `setShuffleModeEnabled` controls playlist shuffling.
 * `setPlaybackParameters` adjusts playback speed and audio pitch.

-If the player is bound to a `PlayerView` or `PlayerControlView`, then user interaction with these components will cause corresponding methods on the player to be invoked.
+If the player is bound to a `StyledPlayerView` or `StyledPlayerControlView`, then user interaction with these components will cause corresponding methods on the player to be invoked.

 ## Releasing the player ##